 In March 2009, Olly announced that 15 songs have been recorded for the new album.
 Olly described the results so far as “new skool folk flavors aplenty.
 Sounding raw and right.”
 In May however, in an interview with Turtle Last Broadcast, the band mentioned they were still recording:

 As usual the goalposts shift on every conversation, mood, random comment, change in wind direction, bad/good lunch experience….
 I think it’s safe to say it’s new and progressive enough to warrant bothering to make it but we are also trying to re-vitalise an acoustic edge.
 Using voices where synths used to be and mixing acoustic drums and percussion with electronic pulses, bleeps beeps and crackles.
 It’s been great having no time pressure from any label, it’s allowing us to really get to the bottom of each track, they are beginning to sound very layered, each one is a journey.

-10 July 2009: Olly posts a picture on Twitter of Gale and Al Stone (The Optimist) mixing a song called Will Power.
+Recordings were finished during the Summer of 2009, with the band mixing the album in July with Al Stone (who worked on The Optimist LP).
+Olly posts a picture on Twitter of Gale and Al Stone (The Optimist) mixing a song called Will Power.

 In an interview in August, the band reveals the working title of the album, Outbursts.
 In September, the band once again express their desire to release the album early in 2010, with talks to a label happening at that moment.